romaneseicristian/tiny-pdf-extractor/README.md

 - Connect the two via API calls so users can upload PDFs and get summaries directly from the browser.

 Why This Project Matters to Me
 I’m doing this mostly to learn—Python, Git, GitHub Actions, and how to build something that actually works online.
 I’ve hit a few bumps, but each one’s been a chance to understand things better.
-This project is still in progress, and I’ll keep updating it as I go.
+This project is still in progress, and I’ll keep updating it as I go.(hopefully)